Droplet-Games-github/Square-Peg-Solitaire/README.md

 # Square-Peg-Solitaire
 Official repo for the Square Peg Solitaire mobile game from Droplet Games build with Ionic

-Coming to fdroid soon!
+Coming to Fdroid and Amazon appstore soon!

 ## Licensing

 ### Code

-This project's code is licensed under the GNU General Public License v3.0.
-See the `LICENSE` file for more details.
+This project's code is licensed under the MIT License See the `LICENSE` file for more details.

 ### Sound Effects